Think Tanks

 Developed budgets and led strategic planning; worked with a wide array of corporate and markets players; developed and led a bipartisan initiative with the Republican and Democratic governors of America's Midwestern states focused on job-creating greenfield cross-border investment; and established the institute's think tank focused on the Chinese economy.

-Senior Fellow for Asia at the prestigious Council on Foreign Relations.
+Senior Fellow for Asia at the think tank of the Council on Foreign Relations.

 Consultant to the RAND Corporation.
 Wrote a monograph on political, economic, and social change in Taiwan in the first years of its transition to democracy.